Would You Like To Try Breed Cockatiels?

 Cockatiels never build a nest with nesting material, but rather lay their eggs on the floor of the wooden box.
-A handful of sawdust can be scattered to absorb moisture and droppings.
+Only a handful of sawdust is needed, which can be scattered to absorb moisture and droppings.

 The breeding males have a cry that they use to attract their partners.
 They are quite persistent and may have some weird and wonderful calls, which the females are unable to do.

 Both cockatiels will be equally involved in the incubation period, especially towards the end when the eggs begin to hatch.
 In most cases, the male will incubate during the day and the female at night as is the case with the majority of pigeons and doves.

-A newly hatched chick will need to be kept warm by their parents, because it will not be able to regulate its own body temperature.
-The chicks eyes will be just tiny slits ats first before they slowly open and begin to focus on the world into which they have been born.
+A newly hatched chick will need to be kept warm by their parents because it will not be able to regulate its own body temperature.
+The chicks eyes will be just tiny slits at first before they will slowly open and begin to focus on the world into which they have been born.